“For me, when everything goes wrong – that’s when adventure starts.”

 27-inch iMac and all other recording equipment in the iMac’s box (36x30x12, 70lbs)

-There are a few ways that one can travel from the lower east side to the summit of midtown Manhattan.
-Typically I prefer to travel light and fast – biking would take around 15 to 20 minutes and trekking around 45.
-However, because this was a commercial expedition I was forced to hire an Uber-porter to help me transport my gear.
+There are a few ways that one can travel from the Expedition Honnold base camp, the Lower East Side, to the summit, Midtown Manhattan.
+I would prefer to travel light and fast – biking would take around 15 to 20 minutes and walking around 45 – but since this is a gear-heavy commercial expedition, I have hired a porter (an Uber) to help me transport everything.

-We had barely made our way through two pitches on the 42 St ridge over the course of 15 minutes.
-What was going on?
+We barely make our way through two pitches on the 42 St. ridge over the course of 15 minutes.
+What is going on?
 Is this the storm of the century?
-Where is the epicenter?
-I ask the Uber-porter what is going on:
+I ask my Uber-porter: